поля заголовка протокола в OpenFlow и Open vSwitch (protocol header fields in OpenFlow and Open vSwitch)

 Some fields accept other forms for bitwise matches;

-for example, nw_src=10.1.0.0/255.255.0.0
+for example, nw_src=10.1.0.0/255.255.0.0 may also

-be written nw_src=10.1.0.0/16
+be written nw_src=10.1.0.0/16.

 Most OpenFlow switches do not allow every bitwise